Paperwork to Sell Ohio Land: Avoid the Headaches

 Frequently Asked Questions (FAQs)

-2. Who Typically Pays Closing Costs When Selling Land in Ohio?
+Who Pays Closing Costs When Selling Land in Ohio?

-Ohio charges a real estate transfer tax of $1.00 per $1,000 of the sale price.
-For example, if the property sells for $100,000, the transfer tax would be $100.
-The seller usually pays this tax, but it can be negotiated during the sale process.
+Ohio charges a state real estate conveyance fee of $1 per $1,000 of the sale price.
+In most cases, the seller pays this tax at closing, though it can be negotiated as part of the sale terms.

-5. What Are the Tax Implications of Selling Land in Ohio?
+What Taxes Apply When Selling Land in Ohio?